Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Problem-specific PQCs: A Tailored Approach to Constraint Solving

-For the first proposed PQC, we take into account only the constraints on the first line.
-In each constraint of Eq.\eqref{eq:tsp}, exactly one variable has to be one while the other variables have to be zero.
-As we have already explained in this paper, this type of constraint restricts the set of the feasible answers to the set of the bases of the corresponding W state.
-The total number of the constraints represented by the first line in the constraints, $\sum_{v=1}^N x_{v,p} = 1$, is $N$ since we have a constraint for each $p=1,...,N$.
-Thus, after mapping binary variables to qubits, with the tensor product of the corresponding $N$ W states, we can restrict a search space to $\bigotimes_{p=1}^N \ket{W_p}$.
-We do not need to consider other bases, not in $\bigotimes_{p=1}^N \ket{W_p}$, since they do not satisfy $\sum_{v=1}^N x_{v,p} = 1, \; p=1...N$.
-Note that we do not consider constraints represented by the second line in the constraints.
-Thus, some bases in $\mathbb{S}_\textit{proposed}$ may not satisfy these constraints in the second line of constraints.
-However, the relation between each set, $\mathbb{S}_{\textit{feasible}} \subseteq \mathbb{S}_\textit{proposed} \subseteq \mathbb{S}_{\textit{all}}$, still holds, and we can reduce the search space.
+In this section, we discuss the first proposed PQC which accounts for only the first line of constraints.
+Each constraint in Eq.~\eqref{eq:tsp} requires exactly one variable to be $1$ while the others are $0$.
+As previously explained, this type of constraint narrows down the feasible solutions to the bases of the corresponding W state.
+With a constraint for each $p=1,...,N$, the total number of constraints represented by the first line, $\sum_{v=1}^N x_{v,p} = 1$, is $N$.
+By mapping binary variables to qubits and taking the tensor product of the $N$ corresponding W states, we limit the search space to $\bigotimes_{p=1}^N \ket{W_p}$.
+We can ignore other bases outside of $\bigotimes_{p=1}^N \ket{W_p}$ since they do not satisfy the constraints in the first line.
+It is worth noting that we do not consider the constraints in the second line.
+Consequently, some bases in $\mathbb{S}_\textit{proposed}$ may not satisfy these second-line constraints.
+However, the relationship $\mathbb{S}_{\textit{feasible}} \subseteq \mathbb{S}_\textit{proposed} \subseteq \mathbb{S}_{\textit{all}}$ remains valid, and the search space is reduced.

-Therefore, we need to create quantum circuits that create W states.
-The deterministic methods for creating W states of arbitrary sizes are discussed in previous studies~\cite{1606.09290, qiskitco6:online}.
-However, a conventional W state has equal amplitudes for each base.
-For the VQE algorithm, we need to control the amplitudes of each base with parameters as shown in Eq.~\eqref{eq:pw_state}, and optimize them with a classical optimizer to find the minimum eigenvalue.
+In order to generate W states for use in the VQE algorithm, we must construct quantum circuits that produce these specialized states.
+Deterministic methods for creating W states of arbitrary sizes have been discussed in earlier studies~\cite{1606.09290, qiskitco6:online}.
+Traditional W states have equal amplitudes for each base, but for the VQE algorithm, we need to control the amplitudes of each base with parameters as shown in Eq.~\eqref{eq:pw_state}.
+These parameters are then optimized by a classical optimizer to find the minimum eigenvalue.